epfl-ada/ada-2025-project-adastraperaspera/data_story_rewritten.md

 ### 6.b Confounding and interpretation risks

-- **Anatomical confounding:** plaque density varies by region; any model using coordinates (and, more broadly, any feature correlated with anatomy) must be treated as potentially learning anatomy rather than pathology.
-Section 4.c further shows that models can implicitly encode regional structure even when trained on biologically relevant targets (e.g., plaque-distance fields), emphasizing the need to separate “anatomy learning” from “pathology learning.”
+- **Anatomical confounding**.
+Plaque density varies by brain region.
+Thus, any model using coordinates can learn spurious correlation with brain anatomy.

-- **Spatial leakage and evaluation dependence:** random cross-validation can substantially inflate performance because nearby cells share context (spatial autocorrelation).
-The tile-based spatial block CV (391 tiles with 78 held out, ~20%) provides a more stringent estimate, and the large gene-to-gene variability in leakage gaps (e.g., *Ctst*, *Nrep*) implies that any single pooled performance metric can obscure which genes are truly transferable out-of-region.
+- **Spatial leakage and evaluation dependence**.
+Random cross-validation (CV) can inflate performance because nearby cells share context.
+The tile-based spatial block cross-validation (391 tiles with 78 held out) provides a more strict estimate of generalization capability since sizeable chunks of the brain are hidden at train time.
+The observed gene-to-gene variability in the spatial block/random CV performance gap implies that we may over-estimate our current generalization capabilities.

-- **Neighborhood features can still encode location:** although neighborhood summaries are biologically motivated, they can act as proxies for local tissue identity.
-Ablations in Section 4.c partially address this by breaking neighborhood correspondence: within-tile permutation causes a 62.9% drop in spatial-block OOF performance (no overlap in 95% CIs), and substituting 100 nearest neighbors with 100 farthest neighbors causes an 86.4% drop.
-These results support a real dependence on local structure, but they do not eliminate the possibility that some neighborhood signal reflects regional identity rather than plaque-specific mechanisms.
+- **Neighborhood features can encode location**.
+Neighborhood gene expression levels can act as proxies for local tissue identity and thus the location in the brain.
+Our ablation study (Section 4.c) partially addresses this.
+Within-tile permutation results in a 62.9% drop in spatial-block OOF performance.
+Further, substituting 100 nearest neighbors with 100 farthest neighbors causes an 86.4% drop.
+These results support a real dependence on local structure.
+However, we have not fully eliminated the possibility of neighborhood gene expression covertly revealing coordinates.

-- **Boundary artifacts and “break-away” cells:** detached or peripheral cells can be trivially far from plaques and can disproportionately influence segmentation, residual maps, and permutation behavior-especially when tiles mix “continental” (main tissue mass) and “island” (detached) cells.
+- **Boundary artifacts and break-away cells**.
+The cells which appear detached from the brain and peripheral cells are often trivially far from plaques and can disproportionately influence segmentation, residual maps, and permutation behavior.
+This is especially apparent when tiles mix "continental" (main brain mass) and "island" (detached) cells.

-- **Zero inflation and sparsity:** genes like *Cxcl10* illustrate that statistical significance can coexist with minimal practical effect size due to near-all-zero distributions; zero inflation also complicates interaction visualizations and can mask structured effects present in nonzero subsets.
+- **Zero inflation**.
+Genes like *Cxcl10* illustrate that statistically significant findings can fail to be practical due to flat near-all-zero expression patterns.

 ---